-Swiss government bans all events over 1,000 people
+Geneva auto show canceled as Switzerland bans large events

 The government defined the outbreak as a “special situation” – the second-highest of three levels in the country’s epidemic law.
 The highest level, defined as an “extraordinary situation,” would be triggered for an event on the scale of the 1918 Spanish flu.

-Aside from the Geneva auto show, affected events include the traditional Carnival procession in Basel, a ski marathon and several soccer matches.
+Aside from the auto show, affected events include the traditional Carnival procession in Basel, a ski marathon and several soccer matches.
+The national Swiss hockey league said all games this weekend will be played behind closed doors, with no fans present.

 It wasn’t immediately clear whether the ban would also affect meetings at the United Nations headquarters in Geneva.
 The global body has a special extraterritorial status that may exempt it from national health measures.